-Python has setuptools and the Python Package Index to assist in packaging and distributing applications to other developers.
-Virtualenv allows developers to isolate an application and its dependencies from the rest of the system.
+Python has Setuptools, and the Python Package Index, to assist in packaging and distributing applications to other developers.
+And Virtualenv allows developers to isolate an application and its dependencies from the rest of the system.
 However, pip and virtualenv are not user-oriented tools.
 Nor do they offer a solution for notifying users of available updates.

 What benefits do snaps bring to Python apps?